flaviojnsilva/LARAVEL_Project/README.md

 ## Laravel Academic Project

-● Web Application, developed with Laravel and named “Plataforma de Conferências – Ciência e Sociedade”<br>
+🟢 Web Application developed with Laravel and named “Plataforma de Conferências – Ciência e Sociedade”<br>

-● In this project, we learned how to use some tools:
+⚪️ In this project, we learned how to use some tools:

 - **[Laravel 8](https://laravel.com)**
 - **[MailTrap](https://mailtrap.io)**